angular/angular/src/material-experimental/mdc-input/README.md

 5. Ensure color and typography styles for `@angular/material-experimental` are set up.
 The input itself does not provide any styles.
-If an input is used inside of the MDC-based `mat-form-field`, either use a custom theme with the `mat-form-field-theme-mdc` mixin, or use a prebuilt theme from `@angular/material-experimental/mdc-theming/prebuilt`.
+If an input is used inside of the MDC-based `mat-mdc-form-field`, either use a custom theme with the `mat-form-field-theme` mixin, or use a prebuilt theme from `@angular/material-experimental/mdc-theming/prebuilt`.

 ## API differences